top of page

 Recipe Tips & Variations:

-There's a difference between a good lentil salad and one that disappears from the potluck table.
-These small choices matter:
+There’s a difference between a good lentil salad and one that disappears from the potluck table.
+These small choices make a big difference:

-Don't skip the Dijon: It emulsifies the dressing and adds a subtle heat you can't quite place.
-Without it, the oil and lemon separate.
+• Don’t skip the Dijon: It emulsifies the dressing and adds subtle depth so the lemon dressing stays balanced.

-Let the lentils cool: Warm lentils will wilt your vegetables into mush.
-Spread them on a baking sheet for 10 minutes if you're in a hurry.
+• Let the lentils cool: Warm lentils soften the vegetables too quickly.
+Spread them on a baking sheet for faster cooling if needed.

-Build your own version: Add kalamata olives for brininess, baby arugula for peppery bite, or grilled chicken to make it a full meal.
-Red lentils work in a pinch but create a softer, scoopable texture — different salad, still delicious.
+• Build your own version: Add kalamata olives for briny flavor, baby arugula for peppery bite, or grilled chicken to turn it into a full meal.

-Make it vegan: The salad is already vegetarian; just skip the feta or swap in a dairy-free alternative.
+• Make it vegan: Skip the feta or swap in your favorite dairy-free alternative.

 Make-Ahead & Storage